openshift/enhancements/enhancements/ingress/global-admission-hsts.md

 Name: myBigRoute HSTS: max-age=31536000;preload;includeSubDomains
 ````
+Note: a route may show an HSTS annotation, but not apply it, if it has not set TLS termination policy of edge or re-encrypt.

 #### Predict HSTS enforcement on any cluster with a single configuration manifest
 This proposal offers the cluster administrator a way to configure and enforce HSTS configurations on routes by configuring
 the `Ingress` using templates that substitute only for the difference between clusters.
 For example, for